 Sjögren’s syndrome refers to a systemic autoimmune condition where lymphocytes infiltrate the exocrine glands.
 This condition often occurs alongside other conditions, such as rheumatoid arthritis.
 The Journal of Clinical Rheumatology indicates that TGPs may be effective in the primary treatment of Sjögren’s syndrome.
 The natural anti-inflammatory properties help to alleviate dryness of the mouth and eyes and reduce the fatigue that usually occurs among patients with this condition.

 Paeonia supports healthy vision by reducing the incidence of dry eye.

-Are its health benefits backed by science?
+Are the health benefits of White Peony Root backed by science?